syncfusion-content/maui-docs/MAUI/Maps/bubble.md

 ## Tooltip for the bubbles

-You can enable tooltip for the bubbles using the [`MapShapeLayer.ShowBubbleTooltip`]() property.
+You can enable tooltip for the bubbles using the [`ShowBubbleTooltip`]() property.
 It can be used to indicate clearly the information about the currently interacted bubble.

 {% tabs %}